 - Wind Site Manager

-Job Opportunities for Wind Energy Operations Managers
+Job Outlook for Wind Energy Operations Managers

 The states with the most job growth for Wind Energy Operations Manager are Utah, Washington, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Maryland.
 These states have the worst job growth for this type of profession.